-How to get a good life at work and in life?
+Are you satisfied with your life at work and in your private life?

 The HumanGuide concepts can be used both at work and in life, i.e. according to our slogan "HumanGuide improves at work and in life".
 Many of the concepts used at work can also be used in the private life, e.g. from to identify the "perfect" job for yourself to how to support your children in their choice of an occupation and based on that choice the relevant kind of education.
 Etc.